RedSnyper/ChatApp/README.md

-##CHATAPP
+# CHATAPP

 This is the client-side of the program.

 ChatFrame.java -> GUI Of the clientSide

 LoginPage.java -> GUI of the loginPage

 RegisterPage.java -> GUI of the RegisterPage

-ServerChatPage.java -> GUI of the main chatPlace( not made yet) Main.java -> has the main function.
+ChatFrame.java -> GUI of the main chatPlace.

+Main.java -> **has the main function.**

-ServerConnect.java -> This class is responsible for connecting to server and sending and receiving texts/objects to and fro the server.
+ServerConnect.java -> This class is responsible for connecting to server and sending and receiving texts/objects to and fro the server.\
-Uses Serializable interface for sending objects.
+**Uses Serializable interface for sending objects.** \
+## Imp Note\
-##The module of serverConnect is added as external library in Server side
+**The module of serverConnect is added as an external library in Server side**